ŠK Slovan Bratislava: 1945–1993: Czechoslovak League

 Champion of Czechoslovakia squad from 1951.

-The team name changed again in 1948, to Sokol NV Bratislava.
+The team's name changed again in 1948, to Sokol NV Bratislava.
 The team met with success in 1949, when they became the first champions of the re-formed Czechoslovakia.
 Outstanding players from this era included Emil Pažický, Gejza Šimanský, Bozhin Laskov, Viktor Tegelhoff, and Teodor Reimann.

-Anton Bulla, the coach in 1953, added eight new players to team.
-In 1961–62 the team defeated Red Star Bratislava in the national league for the title.
+Anton Bulla, the coach in 1953, added eight new players to the team.
+In 1961–62, the team defeated Red Star Bratislava in the national league for the title.
 Under the influence of political and economic pressures and interests, TJ ÚNV Slovan and TJ Dimitrov merged to create CHZJD Slovan Bratislava on 5 August 1961 (CHZJD stood for the Juraj Dimitrov Chemical Plant).

 Slovan squad from 1963 to 1964, with national team players like Schrojf, Popluhár, Jokl and Cvetler.

 1962 was a successful year, as the Czechoslovakia national team were defeated 3–1 in the 1962 FIFA World Cup Final in Chile, obtaining the silver, and repeating the success of the 1934 FIFA World Cup Final in Rome.
 Slovan players included goalkeeper Viliam Schrojf and defender Ján Popluhár.

 Slovan ended the 1967–68 season second in the league, won the cup in Czechoslovakia, and participated in the UEFA Cup Winners' Cup.
 The team was managed by former Slovan player Michal Vičan, who focused on fast and simple games.
 Vičan took the team on a winter tour of Argentina in 1969.

-In 1970 the Czechoslovak squad sent to the FIFA World Cup in Mexico included seven players from Slovan: Alexander Vencel, Ján Zlocha, Ivan Hrdlička, Karol Jokl, Ján Čapkovič, Vladimír Hrivnák, and Alexander Horváth.
+In 1970, the Czechoslovak squad sent to the FIFA World Cup in Mexico included seven players from Slovan: Alexander Vencel, Ján Zlocha, Ivan Hrdlička, Karol Jokl, Ján Čapkovič, Vladimír Hrivnák, and Alexander Horváth.
 Jozef Vengloš was the coach of the Slovan Bratislava team for part of this era, as well as performing duties coaching at the international level.

-In 1976, a Czechoslovakian team including six Slovan players won the European title in the European Championships held in Belgrade.
+In 1976, a Czechoslovak team including six Slovan players won the European title in the European Championships held in Belgrade.
 Gold medals were given to coach Vengloš, Alexander Vencel, Jozef Čapkovič, Koloman Gogh, Marián Masný, Anton Ondruš, Ján Pivarník, and Ján Švehlík.
 From the 1977–78, season Slovan were declining.
-In the 1984–85 season Slovan, led by coaches Ján Hucko and Jozef Obert, left the highest level of competition and were relegated to the Slovakian National League.
+In the 1984–85 season Slovan, led by coaches Ján Hucko and Jozef Obert, left the highest level of competition and were relegated to the Slovak National League.

 After three seasons spent in the Slovak National League, Slovan Bratislava were able to return to national competition.
 In season 1987–88, the team returned to the top leagues under the leadership of coaches Ján Zachar and Jozef Jankech, who later coached the Slovak national team.
 Dušan Galis was the coach from 1977 to 1981.
 In 1991–92, Slovan Bratislava won the Czechoslovak title for the last time.
 Among the stars on the team were Peter Dubovský, Dušan Tittel, Ladislav Pecko, Vladimir Kinder, Miloš Glonek, Tomáš Stúpala, and Alexander Vencel Jr.